jbroadway/docs/docs/2023.1/studio/references/tips-and-tricks/speech-to-text.md

 # Speech-to-text

-When entering in text using the keyboard you have the options of typing or using the speech-to-text function that allows you to speak what you want to enter.
+When using the keyboard, the speech-to-text function lets you speak what you want to enter instead of typing it.

 **Step 1.**  With the keyboard pulled up, click on the **microphone** icon and speak the text you want to enter.
 The icon will turn red when your voice is being captured.